29 January 2006

 13 January 2006

 Michael Houser sends another interesting selection of PS houses in Washington State, which throws some light on Andrew Willatzen and Barry Byrne.
 In partnership from about 190813, Byrne went on to international attention, while Willatzen (who later replaced the “z” in his surname with an “s”) seemingly faded into obscurity.
 There seems to be little about him in print or on the web.
-Google discloses a poignant story about the demolition of a Seattle residence Willatzen designed in 1914.
 The only photo I find of this house seems to combine Maheresque repose with Purcell-like details.

 12 January 2006